 The acquisition of Indi included a contingent consideration arrangement that requires additional consideration to be paid by us to the Seller based on the milestone of the attainment of a three consecutive month gross margin target of \$2 million within a seven-year period.
-Under the terms of the original agreement, when the gross margin target was met, the Company was required to issue 2,520,108 shares of common stock.
-For the six months following the achievement of the milestone, the Indi had the option to require the Company to redeem the common shares for \$37.0 million in cash over eight equal installments.
+Under the terms of the original agreement, when the gross margin target was achieved, the Company was required to issue 2,520,108 shares of common stock.
+For the six months following the achievement of the milestone, Indi had the option to require the Company to redeem the common shares for \$37.0 million in cash over eight equal installments.
 If Indi elected not to exercise this option, we had 12 months to repurchase the common stock in two equal quarterly cash installments totaling \$37 million.

-The Company met the gross margin target of \$2.0 million for three consecutive months during the three months ended June 30, 2021.
-The Company entered into an amendment to the original agreement in August 2021 in which all parties agreed to forgo the issuance of common stock and agreed that the Company will in lieu thereof make six quarterly installments of approximately \$4.6 million each beginning in January 2022 and a final payment of approximately \$9.3 million in July 2023 for a total of \$37.0 million.
+In August 2021, the Company entered into an amendment to the original agreement in which all parties agreed to forgo the issuance of common stock and agreed that the Company would instead make six quarterly installments of approximately \$4.6 million each, which began in January 2022, and final payment of approximately \$9.3 million in July 2023 for a total of \$37.0 million (together, the Milestone Payments).
 The aggregate amount of payments owed by the Company under this amendment is the same as if Indi had exercised the put right or the Company had exercised the call right provided for in the original agreement.
-The amendment to the original agreement is subject to consent from our lender under the 2021 Term Loan and related amendments.
-As of December 31, 2021, we have not made any payments in connection with the contingent consideration.
-We obtained consent and subsequently made the first milestone payment of \$4.6 million in January 2022 and we are in discussions with our lender to obtain consents for future payments.